fgiloux/camel-extra/components/camel-wmq/TECHWALKTHROUGH.md

 * Transactions may occur simultaneously.
 * There is 1 MQQueueManager per transaction

-In order for the transaction manager to identify the correct transaction to commit when there are simultaneous transactions occuring a transaction object is used in conjunction with the methods doGetTransaction.
+If multiple transactions/threads are running then the interaction with the transaction manager will be interweaved.
+For example
+* Transaction 1 - begin
+* Transaction 2 - begin
+* Transaction 2 - commit
+* Transaction 1 - commit

+It is important that everytime a thread wishes to interact with the transaction manager the correct transaction is bound to the transaction manager.
+To support this the abstract method doGetTransaction is implemented.

-The doGetTransaction method is responsible for creating a transaction object.
-In conjunction with the TransactionSynchonizationManager a transaction can then be restored by retrieving the MQQueueManager for the current thread.
+This method is responsible for swapping between the transaction contexts based, this is achieved by looking up the transaction resources from the current thread using the TransactionSynchronisationManager.

 ### TransactionSynchronizationManager

-This is a utility class which binds resources to threads.
-Documentation can be found at http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/transaction/support/TransactionSynchronizationManager.html
+This is a utility class which binds transaciton resources to threads, in our case we bind a MQQueueManager instance and a unique id.

-The main use of this class is to bind transactional resources to be used.
+The JavaDoc for this class can be found at http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/transaction/support/TransactionSynchronizationManager.html

-Our use of this class is to bind a MQQueueManager to the transaction thread such that it can be used in the Consumer/Producer.
-This binding takes places in the TransactionManager's doBegin() method.
+The MQQueueManager (and id) are binded to the thread in the TransactionManager's doBegin() method.
+The MQQueueManager is then retrieved via a TransactionSynchronizationManager.getResource() in the Producer and Consumer.
+Using this approach the Producer and Consumer delegate the responsiblity for transactional awareness.

-The MQQueueManager is then unbound from the thread in the TransactionManager's doCommit() or doRollback() method.
+Similarly the MQQueueMananger (and id) are retreived from the thread in the TransactionManager's doCommit() and doRollback() methods.
+Once these methods have completed the MQQueueManager is then released using the TransactionSynchronizationManager.unbind() function.